 Baby leopard tortoises for sale

 There is a lot of color variation in leopard tortoises for sale.
-They typically have a golden carapace covered with black flecking or spots.
-Each pattern is like a fingerprint and unique to that baby leopard tortoise.
-The pardalis subspecies is known to be a darker form, less domed, and grows to a larger size.
-Hatchlings can be distinguishable from babcocki hatchlings because they typically (not always, however) have two spots per scute, and pardalis babcocki hatchlings for sale have one or none.
+Also, they typically have a golden carapace covered with black flecking or spots.
+Because each pattern is like a fingerprint and unique to that baby leopard tortoise.
+Secondly, the pardalis subspecies is known to be a darker form, less domed, and grows to a larger size.
+Lastly, leopard tortoise hatchlings can be distinguishable from babcocki hatchlings.
+Because they typically (not always, however) have two spots per scute, and pardalis babcocki hatchlings for sale have one or none.

 Leopard tortoises for sale generally inhabit dry grassland areas and are known to occur in low densities throughout their large range.
 They are considered a food item by many indigenous African people and some populations are vulnerable.
-Although only two subspecies are recognized, there is a great deal of variability in size, pattern, and even shape within localized populations, with possible undescribed subspecies existing.
+Although only two subspecies are recognized, there is a great deal of variability in size.
+Also, there is a great variety in, patterns, and even shapes within localized populations, with possible undescribed subspecies existing.

 Adult leopards are high-domed tortoises that range in length from 10 to 21 inches, and which can weigh up to 45 pounds.
 Stigmochelys p. babcocki is the most readily available leopard tortoise in the pet trade, with males averaging 10 inches and females 12 to 16 inches.
-There are reports of exceptionally large specimens from South Africa and Ethiopia that weigh well over 70 pounds.
+In contrast, there are reports of exceptionally large specimens from South Africa and Ethiopia that weigh well over 70 pounds.

 Only Buy Captive-Bred Baby leopard tortoise for sale

 Large leopard tortoises have a difficult time adjusting to new environments, but baby leopard tortoise hatchlings for sale seem to be able to adjust to a wide range of conditions.
 Most of the leopard tortoises imported from the wild years ago had a very difficult time adjusting to their new homes, and with the stress of importation, most did not survive.
-Captive-hatched leopard tortoises have a very high survival rate and have even adjusted to the dry deserts of Arizona and the humid summers of northern Virginia when protected from extreme heat and cold.
+Captive-hatched leopard tortoises have a very high survival rate.
+Because they can adjust, they have even adjusted to the dry deserts of Arizona and the humid summers of northern Virginia when protected from extreme heat and cold.

 We recommend purchasing a baby leopard tortoise for sale that is well started at 6 months old, or a yearling.
 Older, captive-raised tortoises will usually adjust to a new home, but it may take several months or more.
-A baby leopard tortoise for sale should have bright eyes, a good weight and be active when picked up.
-Your setup should be ready for your new acquisition before you bring it home.
+Most importantly, a baby leopard tortoise for sale should have bright eyes, a good weight and be active when picked up.
+Lastly, your setup should be ready for your new acquisition before you bring it home.